 Michael Phelps Juice Bar Recipes

 With 28 medals, Michael Phelps is the most decorated Olympian of all time.
 He’s not competing this year, but he’s very much on board to cheer on new swimmers.
-If there’s something Olympic rookies can steal from Phelps, it’s his juice bar recipes that are a great way to start a healthy day.
-His usual breakfast smoothie is composed of blueberries, strawberries, raspberries, banana, half avocado, and silk.
+If there’s something Olympic rookies can steal from Phelps, it’s his cold pressed juice bar recipes that are a great way to start a healthy day.
+His usual breakfast smoothie is composed of blueberries, strawberries, raspberries, banana, half avocado, gourmet toast, and silk.
 Put them together in a blender and enjoy the morning.
 Make your own smoothies at home too and take good vibes juice bar photos.

 Tokyo 2020 has lifted our spirits.
 Apart from cheering over our homegrown team and envying Japanese food, many lighthearted moments filled the news and social media this week.